-- Coordinate and provide comprehensive training to coalition members to build capacity for community-based, data-driven substance abuse coalition work;
+- Coordinate comprehensive training for coalition members to build capacity for community-based, data-driven substance use coalition work;

 - Provide technical assistance and support to agency staff, volunteers, prevention contractors, service providers and community groups on topics such as the CPWI and prevention science (e.g., risk and protective factors, the Strategic Prevention Framework, relevant evidence-based strategies);

-- Develop data collection instruments and monitoring and program evaluation policies and procedures to ensure program compliance with federal, state, and local guidelines;
+- Assess, manage and evaluate programs’ policies and procedures to ensure program compliance with federal, state, and local guidelines;

 - Responsible for prevention contract monitoring and program outcomes;